-Homeowners must assume that floodwaters are contaminated with chemicals, fertilizers, oils, gasoline, sewage, bacteria, germs, silt, and debris.
+PARTS OF THE U.S. saw significant flooding this spring and summer, which has important ramifications for pool and spa owners who must assume floodwaters have contaminated their pools and spas with chemicals, fertilizers, oils, gasoline, sewage, germs (bacteria, parasites, fungi, and viruses), silt and debris.
 This contamination persists long after the floodwaters have receded.

-In addition, flooding leaves behind water-damaged electrical equipment in homes, swimming pools, and other outdoor living spaces.
+In addition, flooding leaves behind water-damaged electrical equipment in homes, swimming pools and other outdoor living spaces.
 After the storm, the primary concern is always for the safety of those affected.
-Always exercise special care to protect yourself, your family (including pets), and other people during the clean-up and recovery period.
+Always exercise special care to protect yourself, your family (including pets) and other people during the clean-up and recovery period.